 Most controls that protect sensitive information are done by limiting user access and managing where data is processed, stored, or transmitted.

 However, before the organization can put those controls in place, it needs to classify sensitive data.
 This step is different from the data identification phase.
-Now, the organization is not just noting it has sensitive data, it is purposefully classifying and tagging the data so that it can apply additional controls.
+Now, the organization is not just noting it has sensitive data, it is purposefully classifying and tagging the data so it can apply additional controls.

 Device risk mitigation controls

 Mitigating the cybersecurity risks associated with devices has become even more challenging with more people working remotely and using personal devices.
+Some typical controls include:

 • Installing anti-virus software on devices